ddbj/www/_ddbj/organism-e.md

 however, when the species is not identified or not defined, it would be some tentative name instead of the scientific name of the species.

-So, <span class="red">do NOT inappropriately select any organism name　existing in taxonomy database. </span> Only when you can identify organism name from which your sequence has been obtained with no doubt AND the organism name has been already registered to taxonomy database, you can select the organism name existing in taxonomy database
+So, <span class="red">do NOT inappropriately select any organism name existing in taxonomy database. </span> Only when you can identify organism name from which your sequence has been obtained with no doubt AND the organism name has been already registered to taxonomy database, you can select the organism name existing in taxonomy database.

 - The name of "unidentified organism" or "novel species" should be described as a tentative name
 - Sequence similarity of a marker gene is not absolute benchmark in phylogenetic relationship.